Howard J. Osborn

-Howard J. Osborn (March 18, 1918 – May 14, 1984) was a former Director of Security at the Central Intelligence Agency who was forced to resign because he withheld from the FBI and the Watergate Congressional Committee, a memorandum detailing a visit by Lee R. Pennington, Jr. to the residence of Watergate burglar James W. McCord, Jr. shortly after the Watergate break-in.
+Howard J. Osborn was a former director of security at the Central Intelligence Agency who was forced to resign because he withheld documents from the FBI and the Watergate Congressional Committee.
+He withheld a memorandum detailing a visit by Lee R. Pennington, Jr. to the residence of Watergate burglar James W. McCord, Jr. shortly after the Watergate break-in.
 At McCord's home, Pennington witnessed McCord's wife burning documents which might have shown a link between McCord and the CIA.

 Early life and education

 Osborn was born in New Jersey on March 6, 1918, the son of Eugene Chester Osborn and Jessie Everett Turner Osborn.
-The family moved to Hamburg, NY in 1922, where Osborn attend school and graduated from Hamburg High School with classmate E. Howard Hunt in 1936.
-Osborn attended college at the University of Michigan and graduated from Virginia Polytechnic Institute.
+In 1922, the family moved to Hamburg, New York, where Osborn attend school and graduated from Hamburg High School with classmate E. Howard Hunt in 1936.
+Osborn attended the University of Michigan and graduated from Virginia Polytechnic Institute.

+Career

 World War II

-Osborn was commissioned US Army 2nd Lieutenant at Fort Monroe, Virginia on July 22, 1941.
+Osborn was commissioned US Army 2nd Lieutenant at Fort Monroe in Hampton, Virginia, on July 22, 1941.
 He served 5 years and was discharged as a Major in 1946.

 CIA career

 Osborn was employed by the CIA for 27 years, from 1947 to 1974.
 He was Director of Security from July 1, 1964, until March 8, 1974, when he went on sick leave and retired the following December 31.
 Most of Osborn's work at the CIA is shrouded in the CIA's veil of secrecy.
 Some of his activities have been revealed through release of documents and his testimony at congressional hearings.